AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> AdGuard for Windows, Mac, Android often can't accurately detect `navigator.sendBeacon()`.
+> AdGuard for Windows, Mac, Android often cannot accurately detect `navigator.sendBeacon()`.
 For reliable detection, use AdGuard Browser extension.

 ##### **`xmlhttprequest`**